Skip to content

 Mutations

-GraphQL mutations allow you to create and delete nodes in the graph.
+GraphQL mutations support creating and deleting nodes in the graph.

 Creating Nodes